+7 Adapted from list in From Pride to Humility, by Stuart Scott, pages 6-10.
-Have you ever said, "God seems so distant.
-Why do I feel so far from Him?"
-The problem could be pride...

-Psalm 138:6 "Though the LORD is on high, he looks upon the lowly, but the proud he knows from afar."
+Have you ever said to yourself, "God, You seem so distant to me.
+Why do I feel like I am so far from You?"
+The problem could be pride.
+Listen to Psalm 138:6, "Though the LORD is on high, he looks upon the lowly, but the proud he knows from afar."
 Isn't that interesting?
-God looks upon the lowly, He is near to the humble.
-But there's a gap between Him and the proud.
+God looks upon the lowly, and is near to the humble.
+But He says there's a gap between Him and the proud.

 In Galatians 5 Paul identifies the works of the flesh.
-Note the list...

-Galatians 5:19-21 "The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy...
-I warn you, as I did before, that those who live like this will not inherit the kingdom of God ."
+Consider the list in Galatians 5:19-21, "The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy...
+I warn you, as I did before, that those who live like this will not inherit the kingdom of God."